mugenmelon/mugenmelon.github.io/_posts/1970-01-01-misunderstanding-state-machines.md

 What also tends to follow is that a know-it-all "professional" attempts to implement this pattern in a large enterprise platform and completely misses the mark, resulting in hundreds of thousands of € in missed revenue and a very disgruntled team of developers that has to clean up his mess after he was let go.[^8]

-At this point I would really like to dive deep and provide a concrete example of what typically happens when we follow the previously described mantra, but I am too lazy to spend time on something I know is terribly wrong.
-I believe many of you will already have an intuition about FSMs and just how bad they can get.
-So I will omit constructing a specific example at this time.

 ## ...And Now the Horse Before the Cart

 For this section I will presume a very basic understanding of FSMs and their building blocks: *states* and *transitions*.
 However, I will make one adjustment to the terminology to be more accurate. *States* are henceforth called *state-labels*.
 This is to avoid confusion with the *program state*, i.e. the set of all variables and their current values also called "data".
 Another important reason will be revealed at a later point.

-### Back to Square One
+### To Be or Not To Be?

 Let us begin where it hurts the most: *Do I even need a state machine?*

 FSMs - like most programming patterns - are but one tool in your toolbelt.
 We must not confuse every problem for a nail just because what we have is a hammer.
 Sometimes the indirection of an FSM is too much overhead.
-Sometimes you cannot afford to use an FSM just because the set of all possible state-labels is too small and will never grow larger.
+Sometimes you cannot afford to use an FSM just because the set of all possible state-labels and transitions is too small and will never grow larger.

 A commonly used example is the classic:

 <pre class="mermaid">
 ---
-title: Train station turnstile (basic)
+title: Train station turnstile
 ---
 stateDiagram-v2
     direction LR